adjust/ios_sdk/README.md

 - `ADJAdRevenueSourceMopub` - representing MoPub mediation platform (for more information, check [integration guide][sdk2sdk-mopub])

-### <a id="subscriptions"></a>Subscriptions tracking
+### <a id="subscriptions"></a>Subscription tracking

-**Note**: This feature is available only in the native SDK v4.22.0 and above.
+**Note**: This feature is only available in the native SDK v4.22.0 and above.

-You can track App Store subscriptions and verify their validity with Adjust SDK.
-After subscription has been successfully purchased, you need to make following call to Adjust SDK:
+You can track App Store subscriptions and verify their validity with the Adjust SDK.
+After a subscription has been successfully purchased, make the following call to the Adjust SDK:

 ```objc
 ADJSubscription *subscription = [[ADJSubscription alloc] initWithPrice:price